Heart of the Arctic

 - Explore the northern third of the province of Quebec

 - Sail into Sondre Stromfjord - a 168-km long fjord surrounded by mountains and glaciers

 From Cat.
 1, Quad – US$4,995 to Category 10: Suite – US$16,495

 Charter prices are approximate, shown in US$ per person, inclusive of all taxes and fees.

-Prices are shown in US$, per person, based on four people sharing a quad cabin, three people sharing a triple, two people sharing a twin or suite and one person in a single cabin.
+Prices are “starting from” rates, shown in US$, per person, based on four people sharing a quad cabin, three people sharing a triple, two people sharing a twin or suite and one person in a single cabin.
 Special single rates are offered in Category 3-7, based on availability.
 Prices include the Discovery Fund Fee of US$250.

 See Tour Notes for special pricing and discounts available for solo travellers; under 30’s travellers discount, great for multi-generational family travel; multiple expedition savings.

 Iqaluit, at the head of Frobisher Bay, is Nunavut’s bustling capital.
 A population of nearly 8,000 (and growing) call Iqaluit home.
 Local attractions include the territorial Legislature, igloo-inspired St. Jude’s Cathedral, art shops, and more.